Quantitative properties of the non-properness set of a polynomial map: The real field case

-be a parametric curve.
-If there exists a parametric curve of degree at most $d$ passing through $a$, then after reparametrization we can assume that it is $\varphi_{a,b}$ for $\sum_{i,j} b_{i,j}^2=1$.
+be a polynomially parametric curve.
+If there exists a polynomially parametric curve of degree at most $d$ passing through $a$, then after reparametrization we can assume that it is $\varphi_{a,b}$ for $\sum_{i,j} b_{i,j}^2=1$.
 This means that $b\in S_M(0,1)$, where $S_M$ denotes the unit sphere in $\R^M$.
-Consider a semialgebraic set
+Consider the semialgebraic set